hallabois/OispaHallaLB/README.md

 #### /admin route

-All admin requests should have the query parameter `token` set to the admin token e.g. `/admin/user/name/jukkapekka?token=abcd`.
+All admin requests should have the query parameter `token` set to an admin token e.g. `/admin/user/name/jukkapekka?token=abcd`.

+Admin tokens are validated either against the ADMIN_TOKEN env variable (if set) or the admin field from oispahalla.com token validation.

 `GET - /admin/user/(id/uid/name)/(value)`
-Returns the user by user MongoDB _id, user Firebase uid, or username.
+Returns the user by user MongoDB \_id, user Firebase uid, or username.

 `GET - /admin/score/size/(size)/id/(id)`
-Returns a score by score MongoDB _id.
+Returns a score by score MongoDB \_id.

 ---